Fare Zone Assignment on Trees: Parameterized Algorithms for FZA on Paths

 \emph{Case 2.1: $x_i = u_i$ for all $i \in K_1(e^{(j)})$.} In this case, we obtain exactly the same formula as for the first option in \cref{eq:param_cong_recursive}, but we additionally need to account for the base revenue obtained from the new commodities.
 Thus, we obtain

-\emph{Case 2.2: $x_i = u_i-1$ for all $i \in K_1(e^{(j)})$.} In this case, we get a similar formula as in the second option in \cref{eq:param_cong_recursive}, however, we need to add the base revenue obtained from all new commodities with $u_i \geq 1$.
+\emph{Case 2.2: $x_i = u_i-1$ for all $i \in K_1(e^{(j)})$.} In this case, we get a similar formula to the second option in \cref{eq:param_cong_recursive}, however, we need to add the base revenue obtained from all new commodities with $u_i \geq 1$.
 Hence,

 where the marginal gain $\rev{i} (e^{(j)} \ | \ x_i)$ is defined exactly the same as in \cref{eq:param_cong_marginal_gain}.